Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Introduction

 In Section~\ref{sec:solvers}, we state the properties we require of partial Cholesky factorizations, and we present our first algorithms for solving equations in \sdd-matrices.
-These algorithms directly solve equations in the preconditioners, rather than using a recursive approach, and take time roughly $O (m^{5/4} \log^{O (1)} n)$ for general \sdd-matrices and $O (n^{9/8} \log^{1/2} n)$ for \sddm-matrices with planar non-zero structure.
+These algorithms directly solve equations in the preconditioners, rather than using a recursive approach, and take time roughly $O (m^{5/4} \log^{c} n)$, for some constant $c$, for general \sdd-matrices and time $O (n^{9/8} \log^{1/2} n)$ for \sddm-matrices with planar nonzero structure.
 To accelerate these algorithms, we apply our preconditioners in a recursive fashion.
 We analyze the complexity of these recursive algorithms in Section~\ref{sec:alg}, obtaining our main algorithmic results.
+In Section~\ref{sec:stability}, we show that our algorithm provides accurate answers even with computations in limited precision.
 In Section~\ref{sec:eigs}, we observe that these linear system solvers yield efficient algorithms for computing approximate Fiedler vectors, when applied inside the inverse power method.

-\textit{We do not attempt to optimize the exponent of $\log n$ in the complexity of our algorithm.} Rather, we present the simplest analysis we can find of an algorithm of complexity $m \log^{O (1)}n \log (1/\epsilon)$.
-We expect that the exponent of $\log n$ can be substantially reduced through advances in the constructions of low-stretch spanning trees, sparsifiers, and ultrasparsifiers.
-Experimental work is required to determine whether a variation of our algorithm will be useful in practice.
+\textit{We do not attempt to optimize the exponent of $\log n$ in the complexity of our algorithm.} Rather, we present the simplest analysis we can find of an algorithm of complexity for some constant $c$.
+Recently, Koutis, Miller and Peng~\cite{KMP1,KMP2} have discovered much simpler constructions of ultra-sparsifiers which lead to algorithms achieving such a running time for every $c > 1$.
+Similarly, we do not prove tight bounds on the precision required for our algorithms to work.
+We merely prove that $O (\log \kappa (A) \log^{c} n \log \epsilon^{-1})$ bits of precision suffice.
+We hope that the efficient preconditioners of Koutis, Miller and Peng~\cite{KMP1,KMP2} will motivate a tighter stability analysis.